Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians

 Theory 1: Wolves as Hunting Partners

 One theory has it that as hunters, humans attracted wolves which lagged behind attracted by the wounded animals the humans caught.
 As time went by, the wolves may have played a prominent role when the bow and arrow first were invented.
 The hunters likely hit the animals with the bow and the wolves' chore was to track them down and subdue them until the hunters took over.

 Theory 2: Wolves as Pets

 A romantic theory has it that a child may have found a wolf pup and adopted it in the household.
 The parents may have found it difficult to say no, and the wolf turned out to demonstrate great qualities such as guarding the home and helping in hunting.
 This theory may be a tad bit difficult to believe since even as of today, wolves show the ability to be tamed, but not domesticated.
 It's unlikely that Mesolithic people back then on the brink of survival had the time or will to tame wolves.

 Theory 3: Wolves as Scavengers

 Another interesting theory is assumed by Ray Coppinger, a biologist and dog behavior expert at Hampshire College.
 His belief is that wolves domesticated themselves as the human villages became the attractant for wolves.
-The wolves or proto-dogs were simply attracted by human waste left by the outskirts of villages.
+The wolves or proto-dogs were simply attracted by human waste left on the outskirts of villages.
 The wolves who had less fear were the ones to survive and ultimately flourish.

 While we may never know with certainty how 'Canis Lupus' developed into 'Canis lupus Familiaris' farm foxes may provide an intriguing clue when it comes to morphological and behavioral changes.
 Read on to discover how a farm fox experiment sheds some light on the domestication process of dogs.